 - Educate end users on how to spot malspam.
 Users should be wary of unsolicited emails and attachments from unknown senders.
 When handling attachments, your users should avoid executing executable files and avoid enabling macros on Office files.
 When in doubt, reach out.
 Train end users to inquire further if suspicious emails appear to be from a trusted source.
 One quick phone call or email goes a long way towards avoiding malware.

 - Educate staff on creating strong passwords and implement some form of multi-factor authentication (MFA)—two-factor authentication at a bare minimum.

 - Patch and update your software.
 Emotet and Trickbot rely on the Windows EternalBlue/DoublePulsar vulnerabilities to infect machines and spread across networks so keep your systems up-to-date.

 - Get proactive about endpoint protection.
-Malwarebytes, for example, has multiple options for your business with Endpoint Protection, Endpoint Security, and Endpoint Detection and Response.
+Malwarebytes, for example, has multiple options for your business with Endpoint Protection and Endpoint Detection and Response.